Bazilio-san/config-service/README.md

 | t        | Translation ID | no | Header translation ID.
 It is used if the `i18next` object was transferred during the initialization of the service.
 In this case, the `title` property will be replaced with the corresponding translation. | cs:config1.prop1.title |
 | value    | Property value | no |      |      |

+When a schema is requested via API/REST, the **path** property is automatically added to each schema element.
+It is the path to the schema element.
+It can be used when getting or saving the value of the element.

 In addition to these properties, you can set any others and they will be transferred when requesting a schema through the API.
 For example, these can be properties for the interface for managing settings, for differentiating rights, etc.

-In addition, you can specify an additional list of properties that will be translated into other languages when using`i18next`.
+You can specify an additional list of properties that will be translated into other languages when using`i18next`.
 See the `translatedProperties` property in the chapter "Options when creating a service" below.